-- Not Answered - Not Applicable

-- The specification is tied to a specific domain and is restricted from being implemented or used in other domains. - The specification is associated with a specific domain but its implementation and/or use in other domains is difficult - The specification is associated with a specific domain but could be partially implemented and/or used in other domains. - The specification is associated with a specific domain but could be implemented and/or used 'as-is' to other domains. - The specification is domain-agnostic, designed to be implemented and/or used in any domain.
+- Not Answered - Not Applicable - The specification is tied to a specific domain and is restricted from being implemented or used in other domains. - The specification is associated with a specific domain but its implementation and/or use in other domains is difficult - The specification is associated with a specific domain but could be partially implemented and/or used in other domains. - The specification is associated with a specific domain but could be implemented and/or used 'as-is' to other domains. - The specification is domain-agnostic, designed to be implemented and/or used in any domain.

-DCAT is a domain-agnostic specification that can be reused for the description of any dataset independently from the business domain.
+This Core Vocabulary is a business domain agnostic specification that can be reused in a cross-domain way.